Skip to content

 Les Machines de l’Île presents a harmonious medley of the worlds of Jules Verne and Leonardo da Vinci.
 The items inside the park are inspired by the writings of Jules Verne and Leonardo da Vinci’s surreal gizmos.
 The interactive machines were brought to life thanks to the great work of the talented François Delarozière and Pierre Orefice.

-Paying a visit to the Machines of the Isle of Nantes is one of the best things to do while in Nantes.
+A visit to the Machines of the Isle of Nantes is one of the best things to do while in Nantes.
 Full of fun and adventure, this is a treat for adults and children alike.

 Quartier Bouffay